cnam2653/cnam2653/README.md

 I'm a rising junior at the University of Maryland, College Park, majoring in Computer Science.
 I am passionate about building tools that **solve real-world problems**, **leverage AI/ML**, and **scale to serve hundreds of users**.

+- Currently an Undergraduate Research Assistant @ University of Maryland, Human-Data Interaction Group
-- Currently a Software Developer Intern @ Apollonian.Ai
+- Software Developer Intern @ Apollonian.Ai
-- Founding Software Engineer @ InterviewLab.dev
+- Software Engineer Intern @ InterviewLab.dev
 ---

 ## 📈 Skills